hmartiro/redox/README.md

 a vector of strings as needed by its API. `rdx.strToVec("GET foo")` will return an `std::vector<std::string>` containing `GET` and `foo` as entries. `rdx.vecToStr({"GET", "foo"})` will return the string `GET foo`.

+#### No-Wait Mode
+Redox provides a no-wait mode, which tells the event loop not to sleep in between processing events.
+It means that the event thread will run at 100% CPU, but it can greatly improve performance when critical.
+It is disabled by default and can be enabled with `rdx.noWait(true);`.

 ## Reply types
 These the available template parameters in redox and the Redis